 When you delete or hide distracting apps, you are less likely to open them and scroll mindlessly.
 A simple way to make an app invisible is to move it to another folder or a less accessible part of your phone.

 Another option is to log out of them immediately after you are through.
-This extra layer of friction to reassessing the app may discourage you since you will have to log in again.
+This step may discourage you from using the app again since you will have to log in again.

 6. Set Timers or Limits on Screen Time